 An increased awareness of how each of us think and learn, sometimes known as ‘metacognition’, is therefore perhaps the most important advantage of applying learning theories.
-Linking neuroscience with learning has had some debate among L&D professionals in recent years.
-Learning theories are also one of the elements covered in our factsheet on evolving practice in L&D.
+Linking neuroscience with learning has been debated among L&D professionals in recent years.
+Learning theories are also one of the elements covered in our evolving practice in L&D factsheet.

 The theories outlined below are not an exhaustive list but intended as a starting point to explore the complex area of learning theory and the models that surround it.
 For most authors this has been their life’s work, so there is much more detail to explore beyond the overview given here.

 Key theorists: include Guthrie, Hull, Pavlov, Skinner, Thorndike, Tolman and Watson.

 Basis of their theory: Through stimuli in the learners external environment external, a change in behaviour can be brought about through training and education.